trlafleur/Moteino-PI2-Gateway/README.md

 1) cathode end of LED's are marked wrong on silk-screen

-2) Warrning: On my Moteino's, prior to development of this board, I had cut the pin that supplys 3.3V from the FTDI connector.
+2) Warrning: On my Moteino's, prior to development of this board, I had cut the pin that supplies 3.3V from the FTDI connector.
 Not doing so, will cause the power from the FTDI and the PI2 to be in competition.
 I suggest you cut the pin or make an adapter removing the 3.3v pin.